Announces a Bachelor's Degree in

 Only credits earned at regionally accredited institutions are eligible for transfer to IUPUI.
 Schools not regionally accredited include ITT, Brown Mackie College and a other private electronics/vocational schools.
 You can determine if a school is regionally accredited by clicking here.

 College credit for life experience will probably not transfer.
-Schools like The University of Phoenix which give substantial credit for life experience may find limited transferability to IUPUI.
+Colleges and universities which give substantial credit for life experience may find limited transferability to IUPUI.

 In order to earn the BS degree, at least 32 credits (at the junior and senior level) must be provided directly from IUPUI.
 NO exceptions are available to this policy.

 Courses which will transfer toward our degree must match the courses required for the degree.
 For example, a student took many courses in physical education in college (golf, bowling, personal training etc).
-There are no PE courses required for the BMET degree.
-So, unfortunately, these will not transfer to the BS in BMET at Purdue.
+There are no PE courses required for this degree degree.
+So, unfortunately, these will not transfer to the BS at Purdue.

 While there is no doubt you have college